Lessons from Building ActSolo.AI - An AI Teleprompter and Scene Partner for My Wife

 I started planning:

-Uploaded all of my specific details to ChatGPT as my co-developer since I already had a subscription plan and then to Loveable.
+• Uploaded all of my specific details to ChatGPT as my co-developer since I already had a subscription plan and then to Lovable.
 The product was coming together

 Tech stack: